 While ginger is primarily carbohydrates, the amounts you would use are so minuscule it would be negligible.

-In one teaspoon (2g) serving, the fresh ginger root contains < 0.5g of carbohydrates.
-Five slices (1” diameter or 11g) would only have 2 grams of total carbs.
+In one teaspoon (2g) serving, the fresh root contains < 0.5g of net carbs.
+Five slices (1” diameter or 11g) would only have 2 grams of net carbs.

-Unless you are eating copious amounts of ginger, which would lead to other problems I’ll talk about later, there’s no need to worry about eating too many carbohydrates.
+Unless you are eating copious amounts of ginger, which would lead to other problems I’ll talk about later, there’s no need to worry about eating too many net carbs.

 What Are The Benefits Of Ginger?

-Ginger has a whole host of benefits backed by scientific research, and it’s one of the main reasons I include it in my diet today.
+Ginger has a whole host of health benefits backed by scientific research, and it’s one of the main reasons I include it in my diet and various keto recipes.

 Ancient writings from civilizations such as China, Greece, Rome, and Arab countries describe using ginger for medicinal purposes.